Sentiaus/Lyrics.AI/Timeline.md

 ## 8/25/24
 Figured out songController functionality by using genius-lyrics library for a service instead.
 Can now properly add a song to database as well as lyrics.

+## 8/26/24
+Added full functionality to the geniusService, addSong, and started on fuseService.
+Considering restructuring geniusService.